Weather Service accidentally triggers tornado warning in multiple states under clear skies

 It was unclear what caused the test message to be disseminated by the emergency alert system as if it were the real thing.
 Andy Bailey, a warning coordination meteorologist at the Weather Service in Kansas City, explained that the test alerts are issued once per year during severe weather awareness week, which falls during the spring.

-“We don’t know where the breakdown was,” said Bailey.
+“We don’t know where the breakdown was,” Bailey said.
 “We issued a test tornado message, following the test protocol, somewhere above us in the chain this was misinterpreted as an actual tornado warning.”

 The Washington Post was able to confirm that the test messages from the various offices appeared to be coded correctly following the procedure for a test message.
-Weather alerts have a valid time extent code, which communicates to automated systems the timeframe the alert is valid for and what actions to take.
+Weather alerts have a valid time extent code, which communicates to automated systems the time frame the alert is valid for and what actions to take.
 Test messages have a “/T.” at the lead of their VTEC, while operational messages begin with an “/O.”

 That points to an error with the dissemination software.

-“What appears on cellphones is beyond our control,” tweeted the National Weather Service in Wichita.
+“What appears on cell phones is beyond our control,” tweeted the National Weather Service in Wichita.

-The Weather Service in Topeka, Kan., tweeted, “We will work w/ FEMA to ensure this doesn’t happen again.”
+The Weather Service in Topeka tweeted, “We will work w/ FEMA to ensure this doesn’t happen again.”

 This is not the first time that test alerts have been mistakenly blasted out to the public.
 A test tornado warning on March 4, 2013, was accidentally coded as a real one, and prompted alerts in Sullivan, Wis.
-Several test tornado warnings were sent to the public in the Mid-Atlantic in October of 2011.
+Several test tornado warnings were sent to the public in the Mid-Atlantic in October 2011.

 Those alerts came before the era of wireless emergency alerts or widespread handheld smartphones.